 Now you won’t have to navigate around a cumbersome bed.
-Instead, you have a functional chair and a way to conserve precious floor space too.
+Instead, you have a functional chair and a way to conserve precious floor space.

 When you’re done, roll the mattress back into it’s vaguely ball-shaped configuration and replace the cover.

-Speaking of the cover, folks love the soft, rich feel of the sueded canvas.
-And to make it even better, the cover is easy to toss in the washing machine for no-fuss cleaning.
+Speaking of the cover, folks love the soft, rich feel of the suede canvas.
+And to make it even better, the cover is easy to toss in the washing machine for no fuss cleaning.

-It’s just too bad this easy clean doesn’t extend to the mattress itself.
+It’s just too bad this easy clean doesn’t extend to the mattress.

-But still, we would have liked to see a cover option for the mattress as well if campers wanted to go sheetless.
+But still, we would have liked to see a cover option for the mattress if campers wanted to go sheetless.